wooden balance bike

 • Riding through puddles

 Protip: Bring the stroller on longer walks/rides with little ones.
-We find that our toddlers make it a long way out on longer rides but don’t always make it back to the car.
+We find that our toddlers make it a long way out on longer rides, but don’t always make it back to the car.

 kid riding a wooden balance bike